 Thanks to those who attended my webinar last week on FMLA and ADA Overlap Issues.
-If you missed the program, you can access the webinar here.
-Our PowerPoint from the webinar can be downloaded here (pdf).
+If you missed the program, you can download our presentation here (pdf).

 In a mere hour plus, Sara Elder, (Division Vice President, Fair Employment & Compliance, for Sears Holdings Management Corporation) Matt Morris (Vice President at ComPsych) and I covered a number of FMLA and ADA overlap conundrums, such as: